Geometry of restricted information: the case of quantum thermodynamics: The fluctuation theorem

-The theorem admits a natural geometric interpretation within the gauge-invariant quantum thermodynamics.
-An energy measurement does not select a quantum state, but rather an entire orbit of states within a degenerate eigenspace under the action of $\mathrm{G}_T$.
+Geometrically, an energy measurement does not select a quantum state, but rather an entire orbit of states within a degenerate eigenspace under the action of $\mathrm{G}_T$.
 The states belonging to the same orbit are thermodynamically indistinguishable since they are related by gauge transformations.
-Consequently, $p^k$ represents the probability assigned to an orbit (fiber), rather than to a point in the Hilbert space, with the factor $1/n_t^k$ corresponding to the normalized measure induced by group averaging.
+Consequently, $p^k$ represents the probability assigned to an orbit, rather than to a point in the Hilbert space, with the factor $1/n_t^k$ corresponding to the normalized measure induced by group averaging.
+This is the coarse-graining implemented by restricted measurements.

 Equation~\eqref{eq:detailed} shows that irreversibility has two distinct geometric origins.
 The term involving the ratio of degeneracies quantifies the entropy production arising from the loss of information associated with changes in degeneracy along the process.
 This contribution vanishes for trivial thermodynamic subgroups, but represents an intrinsically geometric source of irreversibility whenever degeneracies are present.